-For master's theses and other papers that have been published, the evaluation will be based on the following criteria: logic, originality, potential for further development, empirical basis, understanding of previous literature, and thesis format.
+Master's theses or other papers that have been published will be evaluated based on the following criteria: logic, originality, potential for further development, empirical basis, understanding of previous literature, and thesis format.

 In the interview, students are evaluated on their research motivation, discussion skills, and language skills.